voldikss/vim-translator/README.md

 @[iamcco](https://github.com/iamcco)

 ## Todo
-- [ ] Allow users to define their own translation functions with other APIs
+- [ ] Allow users to define their own translation functions with customized APIs
-- [ ] Proxy support, not necessary
+- [ ] Proxy support, but not necessary

 ## License
 MIT